Digestive Diseases Glossary of Terms

 Gastrin: A hormone that causes the stomach to produce acid, too much of which can cause stomach and duodenal ulcers.

-Gastrinoma: Tumor that develops in the pancreas or duodenum of patients with Zollinger-Ellison syndrome.
+Gastrinoma: Tumor that develops in the pancreas or duodenum.
+It can be associated with Zollinger-Ellison syndrome.
 Gastrinomas secrete the hormone gastrin.

 Gastroesophageal reflux: A condition in which stomach acid and contents back up into the esophagus, producing symptoms of heartburn or regurgitation.

-Gastroparesis: Paralysis of the stomach.
+Gastroparesis: Full or partial paralysis of the stomach.
 It is a disease in which the stomach cannot empty itself of food in a normal fashion.
 This can happen in diabetes.

 H2 blockers: A group of digestive disease drugs that relieve acid reflux and pain by suppressing the production of stomach acid.

-Hemorrhoid: Enlarged or swollen vein within the anus or rectum.
+Hemorrhoid: Enlarged or swollen vein within or around the anus or rectum.

 Hemorrhoidectomy: Surgery to remove hemorrhoids.